Click to Skip Ahead

 2. Separation

-Separation anxiety isn’t uncommon in Vizslas, known for their affection and need to be with their people.
+Separation anxiety isn’t uncommon in Vizslas, who are known for their affection and need to be with their people.
 They are not dogs for the kennel.
 When left outside too long, they can get antsy and anxious, often barking at the door to get attention out of frustration.

 Barking during outdoor separation is an expected stress response and communicative behavior.
 If you leave your dog in an unfamiliar place, they’ll likely resort to barking quicker, whereas if you crate them at home before leaving for work, they’ll often whine and whimper continuously.